 Read about Mandy’s experience with her breast augmentation and other real patient stories in the Real Patient Stories section of our website.
 Although she was an employee of ours, we treated her like we would any other patient.
 She got her breast augmentation for all the right reasons, and is thrilled with the results.

 Patients will be told of the risks of the surgery and will sign consent forms to ensure that they fully understand the procedure.
 Thigh lift surgery risks include:

 We love to see the smiles on our patients' faces when they look and feel their best.
 See the results for yourself.Photo Gallery Request a Consultation

 During a thigh lift surgery consultation, patients should be prepared to discuss:

 The plastic surgeon will also:

-Explore whether or not a thigh light procedure is right for you by calling (920) 233-1540.
-Our board certified Wisconsin plastic surgeons are helping women from all over the upper Midwest to perfect their personal Renaissance.
+Explore whether or not a thigh lift procedure is right for you by calling (920) 233-1540.
+Our board certified Wisconsin plastic surgeons are helping women from all over the country to perfect their personal Renaissance.
 Request your consultation today.